My Dog Ate Chocolate Chip Cookies

 Not all dogs can tolerate chocolate.
 Theobromine, the toxic component in chocolate, affects dogs differently based on their size, weight, and overall health.
 Smaller dogs are more susceptible to the adverse effects of chocolate than larger breeds.
 It’s best to err on the side of caution and avoid feeding chocolate to any dog, regardless of size.

-Even a small amount of chocolate can be harmful to dogs, especially dark chocolate or baker’s chocolate, which contain higher levels of theobromine.
+Even a small amount of chocolate can be harmful, especially dark chocolate or baker’s chocolate, which contain higher levels of theobromine.
 The toxic effects can be cumulative, and symptoms may not be immediately apparent.
 Monitor your dog closely and contact a veterinarian for guidance, regardless of the quantity consumed.

 Symptoms can vary depending on how much chocolate they consumed, as well as the dog’s individual sensitivity.
 In some cases, symptoms may appear within a few hours, while in others, it may take up to 24 hours or longer.
 It’s important to note that the absence of symptoms does not guarantee the absence of toxicity, so contacting a veterinarian is crucial even if no symptoms have yet appeared.